annolangen/syringe/step-3/README.md

   argument of type `std::unique_ptr<T>` requires an exclusive value.
 Arguments of type `const T&` might be stored for the life of the injector and re-used
-- Literal matching.
-A `const char*` provider should work for factory argument of types like `std::string` and `std::string_view` to which the value can be implicitly converted
-- No factory function matching.
-The factory function must be a value of type `std::function`.
-We want references to functions and lambdas to work
 - Terrible error messages.
 It is templates